1975 Australian constitutional crisis: Deferral of supply

 On 10 October, the High Court ruled that the act passed at the joint sitting that gave the Australian Capital Territory (ACT) and the Northern Territory two senators each was valid.
-A half-Senate election needed to be held by June 1976; most senators-elect would take their seats on 1 July, but the territorial senators and those filling Field's and Bunton's seats would take their places at once.
+A half-Senate election needed to be held by June 1976; most elected senators would take their seats on 1 July, but the territorial senators and those filling Field's and Bunton's seats would take their places at once.
 The ruling meant that it was possible for the ALP to gain a temporary majority in the Senate, at least until 1 July 1976.
-To do so, the ALP would have to win Field's and Bunton's seats, and one seat in each territory, and have the second ACT seat fall to either a Labor candidate or an independent, former Liberal Prime Minister John Gorton, now estranged from his party.
+To do so, the ALP would have to win Field's and Bunton's seats, and one seat in each territory, and have the second ACT seat fall to either a Labor candidate or an independent, former Liberal prime minister John Gorton, now estranged from his party.
 If this happened, Labor would have an effective 33–31 margin, would be able to pass supply if that was still an issue, and also could pass electoral redistribution laws (which had been passed by the House, though twice defeated by the Senate) that would give it an advantage at the next election.

-The journalist and author Alan Reid described the position of the Government and Opposition as the crisis became acute in mid-October:

 In the wake of the High Court ruling, and with the appropriation bills due to be considered by the Senate on 16 October, Fraser was undecided whether to block supply.
 His biographer, Philip Ayres, contends that, had there been no further government scandals, he would not have done so.
 Khemlani, however, had alleged – contrary to government statements – that Connor had never revoked his authority to obtain loans and had been in regular contact with him even into mid-1975.
 On 13 October, the Melbourne Herald printed documents in support of Khemlani's allegations, and on the following day, Connor resigned.
-Fraser determined to block supply, convened a shadow cabinet meeting and received the unanimous support of the Coalition frontbench.
+Fraser, determined to block supply, convened a shadow cabinet meeting and received the unanimous support of the Coalition frontbench.
 At a press conference, Fraser cited the poor state of the economy and the continuing scandals as reasons for his decision.
 Without the passage of fresh appropriations, supply would be exhausted on 30 November.